This topic describes how to import trace data from Java applications to Application Real-Time Monitoring Service (ARMS) by using OpenTelemetry.

 - In the left-side navigation pane, choose arms-prom. .
 At the top of the page, set Namespace to

-- Click otel-collector-service to check whether the otel-collector-service is running as expected.
-If multiple receiver ports are exposed to receive OpenTelemetry data, it indicates the ack-arms-cmonitor component was installed successfully.
+- Click cmonitor-agent.
+On the Access Method tab, click otel-collector-service.
+If multiple receiver ports are exposed to receive OpenTelemetry data, it indicates the ack-arms-cmonitor component was installed.
 The following figure shows an otel-collector-service that is running as expected.

 - Change the exporter endpoint in the SDK of your application to